brontosaurusrex/brontosaurusrex.github.io/_posts/2021-06-04-AV1-encoding-with-ffmpeg.md

     ffmpegStatic -i input.mov -pix_fmt yuv420p -c:v libaom-av1 -cpu-used 8 -denoise-noise-level 50 -row-mt true -threads 0 -crf 24 -tile-columns 1 -tile-rows 0 out_denoise5o_420_8bit.mp4

 Lowering denoise level will increase bitrate and reduce film synth (imho lowering subjective quality).

+_Notes_
+The potential is there, slightly annoyed by the fact that the user has to be aware of the magic `-denoise-noise-level` thing, which doesn't make much sense grammatically either.